mikolajroszak/qsp-protocol-node/deployment/local/README.md

 ### Get whitelisted

-Contact Quantstamp (the Protocol team) to whitelist your Ethereum address and generate AWS credentials for your account.
+Contact the Protocol team (protocol@quantstamp.com) to whitelist your Ethereum address and generate AWS credentials for your account.

 Record for next steps:
 - AWS access key id, e.g., `AKIAIOSFODNN7EXAMPLE`